KeithKorter/Web-Applications/DOMO-to-GuideCX-Connector/README.md

 --Description of each report--

-Projects – List of all projects
+Projects – List of all projects <br />
-Project Notes – Notes associated with each project Project Tags – Tags associated with each project Project Custom Fields - All custom fields applied to a project Tasks – All tasks for each project
+Project Notes – Notes associated with each project <br />
+Project Tags – Tags associated with each project <br />
+Project Custom Fields - All custom fields applied to a project <br />
+Tasks – All tasks for each project<br />
-Task Notes – All notes for each task in projects
+Task Notes – All notes for each task in projects<br />